zWhiteBytes/BTRRBXUi/readme.md

-# BTRRBXHud ( probably windows only )
+# BTRRBXHud (probably windows-only)

 this is a pure, simple, python script to replace all of the topbar ui assets with images in the assets/ folder, being the standard option to simply make transparent most of the useful ones.

-# how?
+# how do i use it?

-just run the script and be happy bro
+download the code, extract it and just run the python script. that should do the trick